borntofrappe/FreeCodeCamp-Choropleth-Map/README.md

 The design of the project replicates the structure included for the previous three efforts: a light card on a dark background, a bold header, short description followed with the very visualization.

+For reference, a choropleth map just like [this one](https://codepen.io/freeCodeCamp/full/EZKqza).

 ## User Stories

 For the project to fulfill the testing suite set up by the freeCodeCamp team, the visualization needs to fulfill a few user stories: